ssMaritime

 American Hawaii Cruises

 As they were no longer American flagged ships, C.Y.
 Tung was not able to operate them within American waters.
 However, in 1979 both the U.S. Senate and House of Representatives approved their return to the States.
 In 1980, C.Y.
 Tung transferred the Oceanic Independence to their newly established; US based American Hawaii Cruises Inc. After extensive repairs and a refit at the Kawasaki Dockyard Co.
-Ltd, Kobe Japan, Oceanic Independence now accommodated 750 one class passengers, and she was listed as being 20,220 GRT.
+Ltd, Kobe Japan, Oceanic Independence now accommodated 750 one-class passengers, and she was listed as being 20,220 GRT.

 CY Tung’s American Hawaii Cruises SS Oceanic Independence seen in 1981

-Oceanic Independence departed on her maiden cruise in June, 1980, operating 7-Day cruises around the Hawaiian Islands our of Honolulu.
+Oceanic Independence departed on her maiden cruise in June, 1980, operating 7-Day cruises around the Hawaiian Islands of Honolulu.
 On September 24, 1981, she sustained minor damage off the coast of Nawiliwili, however passengers were safely taken from the ship and flown home.
 In October she was taken to San Francisco for repairs and soon returned to service.
 In 1982, American Hawaii Cruises Inc became part of the American Global Line, Inc, and to the joy of American’s she became the SS Independence once again.

 With Oceanic Independence having been successful in 1980, SS Oceanic Constitution was refitted in Taiwan and departed for Honolulu with a passenger capacity of 1,088, and was listed at 20,199 GRT.